We offer guided tours for small parties of no more than 12 people to view the Roman remains.

 Our tours last from 2 hours to 4 hours.

 Option1.
-2 hour Tour of the Roman remains including very short walk to Pleasant Stile viewpoint £20 per person 12 people maximum
+2 hour Tour of the Roman remains including very short walk to Pleasant Stile viewpoint £20 per person for groups of 3 to 6 people maximum.
+No charge for children under 13.
+Sample viewing of heads and artefacts.
+Minimum charge £40.

 Please contact us for further information. email@example.com landline 01594861835 mobile 07598122008